UOA-CS732-SE750-Students-2023/cs732-se75-assignment-ashishagnihotri/README.md

 * Pages (`src/pages`) contains 3 JS files that help routing the user through all the 3 types of graphs used in the project.
 These 3 files further go to their respective graph component types

+* index.html (`public`) contains sample, untouched html code that project came with time of initialization

 Documentation for the Coinbase API (https://docs.cloud.coinbase.com/exchange/reference/exchangerestapi_getproductcandles) used to make the time Series Chart

 #### The Link to the 3 types of graphs that were used in this project